prassaschr/samba4HPS/README.md

   2. Webmin (administrate the server easier, best for linux beginners)
   3. Fail2ban (trying to protect data from ransomware malicious software)
   4. Rsync (bash scripts with rsync so you can create backups easily)
-  5. WebDAV CGI (Hmm, so everything might be on the web...
+  5. <A href="https://danrohde.github.io/webdavcgi/index.html"> WebDAV CGI </A> (Hmm, so everything might be on the web...
 Maybe in next release!)
   5. Many more will come...
 </p>